Karakalpak language: Arabic script

+Yañalif

-In the 1920s, a campaign was launched in the USSR to Latinize the writing systems of various peoples of the country.
+In the 1920s, a campaign was launched in the Soviet Union to romanize the writing systems of various languages within the country.
 This campaign gained particular scope after the First Turkic Congress, held in 1926 in Baku, at which all Turkic peoples of the USSR were recommended to switch to a new alphabet (Çaꞑəlip).
-In July 1927, by decision of the Kara-Kalpak regional committee of the All-Union Communist Party of Bolsheviks, the regional Committee of the New Alphabet was created, which began developing the Karakalpak Latinized alphabet.
-On July 30, 1928, a new alphabet, developed under the leadership of K. Avezov and S. Madzhitov, was submitted for consideration to the Government of the Kara-Kalpak Autonomous Okrug.
+In July 1927, by the decision of the Karakalpak regional committee of the All-Union Communist Party of Bolsheviks, the regional committee of the new alphabet was created.
+On 30 July 1928, a new alphabet, developed under the leadership of K. Avezov and S. Madzhitov, was submitted for consideration to the Government of the Karakalpak Autonomous Okrug.

-At the end of 1928, after taking into account a number of comments put forward by specialists and intellectuals, this alphabet was approved.
-It had 32 letters: a, в, с, ç, d, e, ә, f, g, h, x, i, ь, j, k, l, m, n, ŋ, o, ө, p, q, ƣ, r, s, t, u, v, y, z, ş.
+In late 1928, after taking into account a number of comments put forward by specialists and intellectuals, this alphabet was approved.
+It had 32 letters: a, ʙ, с, ç, d, e, ə, f, g, h, x, i, ь, j, k, l, m, n, ꞑ, o, ɵ, p, q, ƣ, r, s, t, u, v, y, z, ş.
 There were no capital letters in this alphabet.
 At the beginning of 1929, newspapers and books began to be published in this alphabet.
 By 1930, printing and education in Karakalpakstan had completely switched from the Arabic alphabet to the Latinized one.

-In 1930, on the initiative of the Karakalpak intelligentsia, a meeting was held at the editorial office of the newspaper “Mijnetkeş Qaraqalpaq” on issues of the alphabet and spelling.
+In 1930, on the initiative of the Karakalpak intelligentsia, a meeting was held at the editorial office of the newspaper Mijnetkeş Qaraqalpaq on issues of the alphabet and spelling.
 As a result, it was decided to exclude the letter c from the alphabet and write ş instead.
 By that time, the question arose about establishing firm rules for Karakalpak spelling.
-In 1932, the Ethno-linguistic section of the Karakalpak comprehensive research institute and the educational and methodological council of the People's Commissariat for Education presented two projects for the Karakalpak orthography and alphabet.
+In 1932, the Ethno-linguistic section of the Karakalpak Comprehensive Research Institute and the Educational and Methodological Council of the People's Commissariat for Education presented two projects for the Karakalpak orthography and alphabet.
 During the discussion, both projects were combined into one and in September 1932, at the First Karakalpak Spelling Conference, it was approved.
 The main change was the introduction of capital letters, as well as a change in the order of letters in the alphabet.
-Now it was arranged thusly: Aa, Bв, Vv, Gg, Dd, Ee, Çç, Zz, Ii, Jj, Kk, Ll, Mm, Nn, Oo, Pp, Rr, Ss, Tt, Uu, Ff, Xx, Şş, Hh, Әә, Qq, Ƣƣ, Ŋŋ, Өө, Yy, Ьь.
+Now it was arranged thusly: Aa, Bʙ, Vv, Gg, Dd, Ee, Çç, Zz, Ii, Jj, Kk, Ll, Mm, Nn, Oo, Pp, Rr, Ss, Tt, Uu, Ff, Xx, Şş, Hh, Əə, Qq, Ƣƣ, Ꞑꞑ, Ɵɵ, Yy, Ьь.

 In June 1935, the Second Linguistic Conference was held in Turtkul.
 In addition to spelling issues, it also touched upon the issue of alphabet reform.
-It was proposed to exclude the letters Әә, Өө and Yy from it.
+It was proposed to exclude the letters Əə, Ɵɵ and Yy from it.
 However, during the discussion, this proposal was rejected, and the need for further elaboration of this issue was noted.